benji-b-rmz/FlaskYodaSpeak/README.md

 # Yoda Speak Flask Application #
 ---

-A Flask application that uses the Yoda Speak API to Yoda-fies your english language to Yoda Speak.
+App uses the Yoda Speak API to Yoda-fy your english input into Yoda Speak.
 To use:

-`$ sudo pip install flask unrest`
+`$ sudo pip install flask unirest`

 Replace `"YOUR MASHAPE KEY"` in `Yoda.py` with your Mashape key